 - Most of Mykonos’ dairies and farms are open during summer months (April-October), with some remaining open between November and March.
 It’s always worth calling before you visit.

 - Some farms celebrate the completion of the grape harvest in September.

-- The full agro-tourism experience outlined here will take 3-4 days.
+- The full agro-tourism experience outlined here will take 3-4 days (including beach time).